wjbergin/k8s-homelab/README.md

 The PI cluster is configured with a collection of Ansible playbooks.

+- `ansible-playbook ssh.yml --ask-pass -vv`
-- `ansible-playbook initial-setup.yml --ask-pass -vv`
+- `ansible-playbook initial-setup.yml -vv`
 - `ansible-playbook k3s-cluster.yml -vv`